 This is an exceptional, high-impact application with numerous strengths.
 The training program is a national treasure that offers a unique and comprehensive didactic and mentored research experience that considers the transdisciplinary nature of tobacco control in national and international health policy.
 The emphasis on science to policy research is relatively rare in tobacco research training and highly relevant, given the recent changes in tobacco control public health policies.
 The Program Director, Dr. Stanton Glantz, has a long and distinguished career conducting transdisciplinary research and mentoring on a wide variety of smoking-related topics and disease endpoints.
 He is highly qualified to continue to lead this R25T program.
 The Program Co-Director, Pamela Ling, M.D., M.P.H., has been actively involved in the program since its inception, and a succession plan is in place for her to eventually take over as Program Director.
 In addition, a large group of stellar faculty mentors is in place and the advisory committees are well chosen to provide input to the program.
 The environment is exceptional, including collaboration with the World Health Organization’s efforts on Tobacco Control and access to the Legacy Tobacco Documents Library; strong Institutional support is also evident.
 The program has been remarkably successful in achieving its aims during its initial period of funding.
 The applicant pool has been very strong with adequate representation of minorities, and trainees have been highly productive in terms of publications and very successful in securing permanent academic or other research positions.
 The specialized curriculum is dynamic and creative and has evolved in response to feedback from fellows to better suit their needs and interests.

-Please review the attached document titled "Frequently Asked Questions" for answers to the most common application questions.
+Please review the attached document titled "Fellowship Application" to view our requirements.
+Click on "Frequently Asked Questions" for answers to the most common application questions.